 At-home collection.
 Meaningful insights.
 Personalized plan.

-The adrenal glands help us handle stress.
-This at-home saliva test provides insights about your stress response and adrenal health by measuring hormone fluctuations.
+Thyroid imbalance is more common than you might think.
+This at-home blood test provides insights about thyroid function by measuring key hormone levels.
 Results include a personalized health plan.

 You should take this test if you

 - Feel sluggish and fatigued

 - Feel cold often

 A hormone produced in the brain that tells the thyroid gland to make T3 and T4.
 Measurement of TSH is the foundation for assessing thyroid function.

 One of the two major hormones made by the thyroid gland.
 It regulates metabolism, body temperature, weight, energy, and heart health.

 T4 is the hormone made in the greatest quantity by the thyroid gland.
 It can also be converted to T3.
 It has the same actions as T3, but it’s not as strong.